Work toward an exciting, high-demand career in allied health care with a Respiratory Therapy Diploma.

 With four program options to choose from, you can find a path that fulfills your goals and fits your schedule.

-Complete your RT diploma in two to three years or choose to advance your education with dual credentials in respiratory therapy and a Bachelor of Health Science or a Master of Education.
+Complete your diploma in two to three years or choose to advance your education with dual credentials in respiratory therapy and a Bachelor of Health Science or a Master of Education.

 Two-year program completion option that you can access if you already have a Bachelor of Science (preferred).